Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

 Technical Details
 =================

-In the Soft Body world vertices of meshes are treated as particles having a mass.
+In the Soft Body world, vertices of meshes are treated as particles having a mass.
 Their movement is determined by the forces affecting them.
 Beside other forces the individual particles can interact with another along edges using a physical model which is very close to shock absorbers used in cars.
 The working parts are: